 During the process of harvesting for the export market, the following had to be done;

-- Have an approved slaughter facility (abattoir) to complete the slaughter and fulfill the requirements of the law e.g. approved facility and final meat inspection.
+3) Have an approved slaughter facility (abattoir) to complete the slaughter and fulfil the requirements of the law e.g. approved facility and final meat inspection.

 This problem is now solved with the development of a versatile mobile abattoir that can be taken to the animal where it is harvested or hunted in the veld especially under South African conditions.

-This facility can now fulfill the requirements of the law with registration.
+This facility can now fulfil the requirements of the law with registration.
 The full process of slaughter can be done in a controlled environment within the safety norms required by law.

-As most of the preliminary inspection work is done by meat examiners, a meat examiner can be trained to accompany the mobile abattoir to fulfill this requirement.
+As most of the preliminary inspection work is done by meat examiners, a meat examiner can be trained to accompany the mobile abattoir to fulfil this requirement.

 Final inspection at the processing plant will complete the inspection to ensure that a safe product can be delivered to the consumer.